Personal information management: Methods and methodologies of PIM study and tool design

 As what is better described as a methodology of tool design rather than a method, Bergman reports good success in the application of a user-subjective approach.
 The user-subjective approach advances three design principles.
 In brief, the design should allow the following: 1) all project-related items no matter their form (or format) are to be organized together (the subjective project classification principle); 2) the importance of information (to the user) should determine its visual salience and accessibility (the subjective importance principle); and 3) information should be retrieved and used by the user in the same context as it was previously used in (the subjective context principle).
 The approach may suggest design principles that serve not only in evaluating and improving existing systems but also in creating new implementations.
 For example, according to the demotion principle, information items of lower subjective importance should be demoted (i.e., by making them less visible) so as not to distract the user but be kept within their original context just in case they are needed.
 The principle has been applied in the creation of several interesting prototypes.

 Finally, a simple "checklist" methodology of tool design", follows from an assessment of a proposed tool design with respect to each of the six senses in which information can be personal (see section "The senses in which information is personal") and each of the six activities of PIM (finding, keeping and the four meta-level activities, see section "Activities of PIM").
 A tool that is good with respect to one kind of personal information or one PIM activity, may be bad with respect to another.
 For example, a new smartphone app that promises to deliver information potentially "relevant to me" (the "6th sense" in which information is personal) may do so only at the cost of a distracting increase in the information "directed to me" and by keeping too much personal information "about me" in a place not under the person's control.

+Tools

+A personal information manager (often referred to as a PIM tool or, more simply, a PIM) is a type of application software that functions as a personal organizer.
+The acronym PIM is now, more commonly, used in reference to personal information management as a field of study.
+As an information management tool, a PIM tool's purpose is to facilitate the recording, tracking, and management of certain types of "personal information".

+Some PIM/PDM software products are capable of synchronizing data over a computer network, including mobile ad hoc networks (MANETs).
+This feature typically stores the personal data on cloud drives allowing for continuous concurrent data updates/access, on the user's computers, including desktop computers, laptop computers, and mobile devices, such a personal digital assistants or smartphones.)

+Scope

+Personal information can include any of the following: